 The scheme has seen the deployment of thousands of installations across a range of renewable and low energy heating products for both domestic and commercial uses.
 However, it has not been without it’s up and downs – attributed to deployment caps, tariff cuts and installation deadlines.

 But in general, the scheme has been an overall success and has been well received.

 So what exactly is the RHI all about?
 How does it work?
 Can you really get paid to produce your own heat energy?

 Put simply, in order to receive support through the Domestic Renewable Heat Incentive scheme, you need to install an eligible technology as a means to heating your home.
 You can then also apply for financial support to help cover the cost of the systems and installation.

 Eligible technologies include Biomass Boilers, Air Source and Ground Source Heat Pumps and Solar Thermal systems.

-Each technology is supported through a tariff which is set at a certain level, with the tariffs shown as pence per kilowatt hour (p/kWh).
-RHI payments that a household receives will depend on the applicable technology tariff, and the annual heating requirements for the property.
+Each technology is supported through a tariff that is set at a certain level, with the tariffs shown as pence per kilowatt-hour (p/kWh).
+RHI payments that a household receives will depend on the applicable technology tariff and the annual heating requirements for the property.

 For most participants, the property’s heating requirement is taken from the Energy Performance Certificate (EPC), referred to as “deeming” the heat requirement of a property.